 beautiful valley with its rich terraced farmland, is home to some of

-be transferred to the hotel in Paro.
-In the afternoon we will visit
+transferred to the hotel in Paro.
+In the afternoon we will visit the

-the first spiritual and temporal ruler of Bhutan.
-Rinpung Dzong
+first spiritual and temporal ruler of Bhutan.
+Rinpung Dzong means the

-means the fortress on a heap of jewels.
-This fortress now houses the
+fortress on a heap of jewels.
+This fortress now houses the Paro

-Paro monastic school and the office of the civil administration.
+monastic school and the office of the civil administration.
+Then we

-Then we visit the National Museum.
-After the visit of the National
+visit the National Museum.
+After the visit of the National museum we

-museum we go for an excursion to Takstang monastery.
-In April 1998 a
+go for an excursion to Takstang monastery.
+In April 1998 a fire

-on the side of a cliff 900 m above the valley floor.
-It is also
+side of a cliff 900 m above the valley floor.
+It is also known as

-known as "tiger's den" because Guru Rinpoche is said to have flown
+"tiger's den" because Guru Rinpoche is said to have flown to the site